 How to Balance Costs and Aesthetics in New Home Design

 Building a house is expensive.
 There’s no question about it.
 It’s probably the single biggest investment of anyone’s life.
-And as such, it takes time and effort from the new homeowner, architect or designer, engineers, and contractor to make it successful and be exactly what the homeowner always dreamed it would be and more.
+And as such, it takes time and effort from the new homeowner, architect or designer, engineers, and custom home builder to make it successful and be exactly what the homeowner always dreamed it would be and more.

 But, to build a house AND make it cost-effective requires even more effort to ensure that the right decisions are being made while retaining the discipline required in the approach to keep it affordable.

 Recently, I was in Europe with my family on vacation and noticed how the aesthetics of design for even the smallest of houses was such an emphasis.
 So many homes were ensconced with detailed exterior and interior details that it seemed normal.
 But, to the American visitor, it did not go unnoticed.
 Certainly, everyone is aware of the gaudy display of wealth on display in the Versailles, but there is a balance that can be struck to have some of the beauty of a palace such as that with the logical budget conscious construction of a new home without losing the aesthetics of a home to be proud of.
 The amenities of the local community are as important to the community as the aesthetics and features of a new home are to the value of the home.
 The Château de Chambord, for instance, is much less gaudy than the Versailles without sacrificing any of the beauty of the construction.
 It’s as nice as any building I have ever seen and yet has many of the practical aspects to make it a logical construction without the extravagance of some others.
 Planning and balancing the aesthetics with the practical aspects is something that needs to begin at the start of any new home construction.
 And, your builder can work with you to make it right from the start.